learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 But what if the tree we're stepping off from is an empty tree?
 That is, what if it's not a `Node`, but an `Empty`?
-In this case, we'd get a runtime error because the pattern match would fail and we have made no pattern to handle an empty tree, which doesn't have any sub-trees at all.
+In this case, we'd get a runtime error because the pattern match would fail and we have made no pattern to handle an empty tree, which doesn't have any subtrees at all.
-So far, we just assumed that we'd never try to focus on the left sub-tree of an empty tree as its left sub-tree doesn't exist at all.
+So far, we just assumed that we'd never try to focus on the left subtree of an empty tree as its left subtree doesn't exist at all.
-But going to the left sub-tree of an empty tree doesn't make much sense, and so far we've just conveniently ignored this.
+But going to the left subtree of an empty tree doesn't make much sense, and so far we've just conveniently ignored this.

 Or what if we were already at the root of some tree and didn't have any breadcrumbs but still tried to move up?
 The same thing would happen.